 When do Baptisms take place at St James’ & St Mark’s?

 Baptisms normally take place during our main Sunday service (10.00am) because we believe it’s good to have the whole congregation present to welcome the candidate into the life of the church.

 Much of the advice below assumes an infant Baptism (Christening).
 The process for Adult Baptism is similar but with some key differences and usually some extra preparation.
 If you are interested in being baptised yourself, or would just like to ask some questions about the possibility, please contact us and we will arrange an initial meeting with a priest.

 How do I choose godparents?

 We recommend a minimum of two and a maximum of four, with both genders represented.
 Every godparent has to be baptised, and it is a real benefit if they have a living faith and a real interest in your child.
-In certain circumstances they may have someone stand in for them at the service if they are unavailable on the day (this sometimes happens when people live or work abroad).

 What is my responsibility as a parent or godparent?